Teradata/developer-resources/docs/install-ai-unlimited/setup-ai-unlimited.md

 Members of the **authorizing organization** will be able to sign in and authenticate themselves in AI Unlimited.
 If you don't specify a group, any GutHub account user can sign in and authenticate.

-All project repositories will be created in the **repository organization**.
-If you don't specify an organization, the projects will all be in your personal GitHub space.
+All project repositories will be created in the **repository organization**. ***(it's not on the old UI - asking the team)*** If you don't specify an organization, the projects will all be in your personal GitHub space.

+Select **Authenticate**, then sign in using your GitHub credentials.

 </TabItem>

 <TabItem value="gitlab" label="GitLab">

-***need to see GitLab UI**

 **GitLab client ID** and **GitLab client secret**